The Little Prince: Reception

 Many of the book's initial reviewers were flummoxed by the fable's multi-layered story line and its morals, perhaps expecting a significantly more conventional story from one of France's leading writers.
-Its publisher had anticipated such reactions to a work that fell neither exclusively into a children's nor adult's literature classification.
+Its publisher had anticipated such reactions to a work that fell neither exclusively into a children's nor adults' literature classification.
 The New York Times reviewer wrote shortly before its publication "What makes a good children's book? ...
 The Little Prince, which is a fascinating fable for grown-ups [is] of conjectural value for boys and girls of 6, 8 and 10.
 [It] may very well be a book on the order of Gulliver's Travels, something that exists on two levels"; "Can you clutter up a narrative with paradox and irony and still hold the interest of 8 and 10-year olds?"
 Notwithstanding the story's duality, the review added that major portions of the story would probably still "capture the imagination of any child."
 Addressing whether it was written for children or adults, Reynal & Hitchcock promoted it ambiguously, saying that as far as they were concerned "it's the new book by Saint-Exupéry", adding to its dustcover "There are few stories which in some way, in some degree, change the world forever for their readers.
 This is one."

 Others were not shy in offering their praise.
 Austin Stevens, also of The New York Times, stated that the story possessed "...large portions of the Saint-Exupéry philosophy and poetic spirit.
 In a way it's a sort of credo."
-P.L.
-Travers, author of the Mary Poppins series of children books, wrote in a New York Herald Tribune review: "The Little Prince will shine upon children with a sidewise gleam.
+P. L. Travers, author of the Mary Poppins series of children books, wrote in a New York Herald Tribune review: "The Little Prince will shine upon children with a sidewise gleam.
 It will strike them in some place that is not the mind and glow there until the time comes for them to comprehend it."

 British journalist Neil Clark, in The American Conservative in 2009, offered an expansive view of Saint-Exupéry's overall work by commenting that it provides a "…bird's eye view of humanity [and] contains some of the most profound observations on the human condition ever written", and that the author's novella "doesn't merely express his contempt for selfishness and materialism [but] shows how life should be lived."

 The book enjoyed modest initial success, residing on The New York Times Best Seller list for only two weeks, as opposed to his earlier 1939 English translation, Wind, Sand and Stars which remained on the same list for nearly five months.
 As a cultural icon, the novella regularly draws new readers and reviewers, selling almost two million copies annually and also spawning numerous adaptations.
 Modern-day references to The Little Prince include one from The New York Times that describes it as "abstract" and "fabulistic".